Planar Bilipschitz Extension from Separated Nets: Bilipschitz mappings on a strip.

 \section{Bilipschitz mappings on a strip.}

-The aim of the present section is to build upon Theorem~\ref{thm:Kovalev} to show that bilipschitz mappings can be extended from a boundary of a strip to the whole strip in the plane: \begin{thm} For every $L,h\geq 1$ and every $L$-bilipschitz mapping $f\colon\R\times\set{0, h}\to\R^2$ there is a bilipschitz mapping $F\colon\R\times[0, h]\to\R^2$ extending $f$ satisfying
+The aim of the present section is to build upon Theorem~\ref{thm:Kovalev} to show that bilipschitz mappings can be extended from a boundary of a strip to the whole strip in the plane: \restateexttostrip